David Ragan: 2003–2006

-At age 18, Ragan moved to the Craftsman Truck Series, as well as the Busch Series and the ARCA Re/Max Series.
-During his first career start in the ARCA Series, he qualified in the second position, but failed to finish the race after having a tire failure.
-His first race in the Craftsman Truck Series was at Texas Motor Speedway, where he qualified 28th and finished in the 20th position for Fiddleback Racing.
+At the age of eighteen, Ragan moved to the Craftsman Truck Series, as well as the Busch Series and the ARCA Re/Max Series.
+During his first career start in the ARCA Series, he qualified in the second position, but failed to finish the race after suffering a tire failure.
+His first race in the Craftsman Truck Series was at Texas Motor Speedway, where he qualified 28th and finished in the twentieth position for Fiddleback Racing.
 During the season, he failed to qualify for one race, and failed to finish six of the ten races he participated in.
 Ragan also ran one Busch Series race at Homestead Miami Speedway, finishing 31st, after starting 36th.
 In the following season, he participated in Roush Racing: Driver X as the co-driver of the No. 6 Roush Racing Ford F-150 in the Truck Series.
-After participating in 19 events in the series, he recorded one top-five, eight top-ten finishes, and earned one pole position.
+After participating in nineteen events in the series, he recorded one top-five, eight top-ten finishes, and one pole position.

-Also in 2005, Ragan participated in three Busch Series events, as well as 19 ARCA Racing Series events, where he won one race, and record three pole positions, eight top-five and 11 top-ten finishes.
+Also in 2005, Ragan participated in three Busch Series events, as well as 19 ARCA Racing Series events, where he won one race, and recorded three pole positions, eight top-five finishes, and eleven top-ten finishes.
 During the 2006 season, he participated in three Busch Series events, and two Nextel Cup Series events.
-He also participated in 19 Truck Series events, where he recorded two pole positions, one top-five, and eight top-ten finishes.
+He also participated in nineteen Truck Series events, where he recorded two pole positions, one top-five, and eight top-ten finishes.